AI/ML in Digital Pathology and the Software-as-an-IVD Paradigm: 2026 Snapshot

 Molecular IVDs contribute sixteen authorizations and are the other large cohort.
 This is Foundation Medicine's FoundationOne CDx, Myriad's myChoice HRD CDx, Exact Sciences' Cologuard Plus, Guardant's Shield, Tempus' xT and xR, Agendia's MammaPrint, Nanostring's Prosigna, and recent additions such as Biocartis' Idylla CDx MSI Test (P250005) and Tempus AI's xR IVD (K241868).
 The pathology here is genomic rather than morphologic: the assay performs sequencing or hybridization in a lab, and the "AI" is the machine-learning model that turns raw genomic reads into clinically actionable calls: variants, tumor mutational burden, homologous recombination deficiency scores, tissue-of-origin predictions, MSI status, and methylation-based screening results.

 Whole-slide imaging AI, the category most clinicians and journalists mean when they say "digital pathology AI," contributes just seven authorizations.
-These are the algorithms that directly analyze a digitized histology slide.
-Four of them (Paige Prostate, Ibex's Galen Second Read, Hologic's Genius Cervical AI on the cytology side, and ArteraAI Prostate) represent the contemporary wave of de novo computational pathology.
-The other three are legacy IHC scoring systems from Applied Imaging, Tripath/Ventana, and Aperio that date from 2004 to 2009 and live under older product codes (NOT, NQN).
+Three of them (Paige Prostate, Ibex's Galen Second Read, ArteraAI Prostate) are the contemporary wave of computational pathology.
+The other four are legacy IHC scoring systems from Applied Imaging (×2), Tripath/Ventana, and Aperio, dating 2004–2009 under older product codes (NOT, NQN).
 Seven devices in twenty-plus years is the true scale of cleared WSI AI.

 Cytology rounds out the count with two authorizations: Becton Dickinson's BD MAX CTGCTV2 System (K182692) and Hologic's Genius Digital Diagnostics System with Genius Cervical AI (DEN210035), which assists cytotechnologists in interpreting ThinPrep Pap tests.

-The disparity in visibility among these four modalities is instructive.
-Hematology leads in volume but is so thoroughly integrated into lab workflows that few people outside the hematology community think of it as "AI."
-WSI AI leads in novelty and press coverage but is numerically tiny.
-Molecular IVDs sit in between: substantial in count, enormous in clinical and commercial impact, and almost always classified as IVDs by default because the assay is physical even when the decision-making is algorithmic.
+The visibility disparity across these four modalities is instructive in itself: hematology dominates the volume column but is so thoroughly embedded in lab workflows that few people outside the hematology community think of it as "AI" at all, while WSI AI leads on press coverage and academic visibility despite being numerically tiny, and molecular IVDs sit between the two with substantial count, large clinical and commercial impact, and an almost-default IVD classification driven by the fact that the underlying assay is physical even when the decision-making is algorithmic.

 The Arc From 1999 to April 2026 🔗